Applications for 2021 are currently closed. Please check back in January 2022.

-In 2020, the McMaster Okanagan Committee launched the first annual McMaster Okanagan Special Project Funding competition.
+In 2021, the McMaster Okanagan Committee launched the second annual McMaster Okanagan Special Project Funding competition.
 Students, staff and faculty were invited to apply for up to $5,000 in funding to launch their health and well-being project ideas.
-We received over 50 applications and this year 11 projects were chosen.
+12 projects were chosen and are currently underway.

-You can learn more about each of this year’s selected projects below.
+You can learn more about each of this year’s ongoing projects below.

 Information Box Group